 There are many different species of bacteria that can infect the uterus in this way, including:

 If this happens early on in a pregnancy, then the puppies may be resorbed after they pass away.
 In the later stages, this can lead to abortion instead, with large amounts of vulval discharge that may be foul-smelling.
-In some cases (most commonly with Staphylococci and E. Coli) this can also lead to release of toxins into the dam’s blood stream, making her very ill.
+In some cases (most commonly with Staphylococci and E. Coli) this can also lead to the release of toxins into the dam’s bloodstream, making her very ill.

-Unlike opportunistic infections, Brucella Canis is a bacterium which has evolved specifically to infect dogs.
+Unlike opportunistic infections, Brucella Canis is a bacterium that has evolved specifically to infect dogs.
 It generally passes between then during mating, or when dogs come in to contact with the placentas of an infected litter.
 The symptoms that it causes can vary widely, but male dogs commonly have sore, swollen testicles.
 Many dams do not have any symptoms besides infertility.